This page gives an overview of some of the grant supports and information available for electric vehicle owners and buyers.

 There is an Electric Vehicle Public Charge Point Grant to support the roll-out of charge points on public streets, or in public car parks, which provide overnight parking for local residents.
 You can contact your local authority for more information.

 Charging an electric vehicle away from home

-There are external charge points throughout the country available through the ESB ecars network.
+External charge points throughout the country are available through the ESB ecars network.
 There are several private charge point operators with sites in Ireland.